brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 - server population
 - a character's PVP kills

-By using the Knights and Sorcerers API, you agree to our [terms of service](#Overview).
+By using the Knights and Sorcerers API, you agree to our [terms of service](#overview).

-## 2. Authentication <a name="Authentication"></a>
+## 2. Authentication <a name="authentication"></a>
 The Knights and Sorcerers API requires clients to authenticate using an OAuth 2.0 access token.
-To acquire an acess token, see our developer [quickstart guide](#Authentication).
+To acquire an acess token, see our developer [quickstart guide](#authentication).

 In every request's header, include a valid OAuth access token. <!-- TODO: list 2.0? , cap "access token"? -->